-Seahawks primed for expanded season as 17-game slate gets approval
+Seahawks primed for expanded season as 17-game slate gains approval

 In an attempt to keep things fair for playoff spots within conferences, all teams from one conference will play an extra road game one year, and then the other conference will play an extra road game the next.

-So, in 2021 every NFC team will play another road game against a team that placed in the same spot as they did in another division in the AFC, in keeping with the usual NFL scheduling formula.
+So, in 2021 every NFC team will play another road game against a team that placed in the same spot as it did in another division in the AFC, in keeping with the usual NFL scheduling formula.

 That has Seattle headed to Pittsburgh, which won the AFC North last year.
 The Rams, who were second in the NFC West, will play at the Ravens, who were second in the AFC North, and so on.